Welcome to Dirteam.com/ActiveDir.org Blogs Sign in | Join | Help

 Hi Sander,

-the issue of disaster recovey a virtualized domain controller has an important consequence.
+The issue of disaster recovey a virtualized domain controller has an important consequence.
 As you probably know, only one restore from the VHD file is not enough.

 regd